davidlattimore/wild/README.md

 pkgs.callPackage ./package { stdenv = wildStdenv; }
 ```

-to use the latest unstable git revision of wild, see [./nix/nix.md](the nix documentation)
+to use the latest unstable git revision of wild, see [the nix documentation](./nix/nix.md)

 ## Using as your default linker